Table of Contents

 One very peculiar characteristic of mitochondria is the presence of its own customized genome which brings about the transcription of mitochondrial proteins.

 A strict, highly regulated, but dynamic control is maintained on the mitochondrial genome.
 It is not without its limitations and is susceptible to error about 15 times as compared to the nuclear genome.
-Somatic mutations in mitochondrial genome have been extensively studied and are thought to be incriminated in neurodegenerative diseases.
+Somatic mutations in the mitochondrial genome have been extensively studied and are thought to be incriminated in neurodegenerative diseases.
 Claims of the contribution of somatic mutations in aging with subsequent diminution of mitochondrial homeostasis abound.

 Damage to the mitochondrial genome is implicated due to the following observations: